Five Little Peppers: Adaptations

+In popular culture

 The Pepper books are referenced in the TV series Fargo—Season 2, Episode 1.
 Specifically, the character Lou Solverson is reading from Chapter 4 of Five Little Peppers and How They Grew.
 The chapter is entitled "Trouble for the Little Brown House."
 The chapter carries an epigram from the New Testament book of Matthew: "I was sick, and ye visited me."